moubi/blog/content/blog/render-props-vs-hooks/index.md

 <sup>The form is intentionally kept simpler.<sup>
 </p>

-The snippet may force you think: _"This is a recipe for disaster"_.
+The snippet may force you to think: _"This is a recipe for disaster"_.
 Right, and state is the primary suspect.
 Adding to that, usually you have more fields involved in the form and need to handle validation, submission, API calls, error messages too.
 Of course, as a result **your component will grow and you may need to relief the state logic by abstracting it somehow.**

 ## Handling State Abstraction with Hooks
 Look at this simplified code: